Corpus Christi, Texas: Parks and recreation

 The city's location beside Corpus Christi Bay, the Gulf of Mexico, and Laguna Madre provides opportunities for water sports and nature tourism.
 Waterfowl hunting is available in the region for duck, geese, coot, and teal.
 White-winged dove and mourning dove are also hunted on private leases.
 The brushland inland from Corpus Christi is also ideal for hunting feral hogs and white-tailed deer.

 Fishing

 Fishing is a popular recreational activity in Corpus Christi, including fishing from various piers around Corpus Christi Bay, wade fishing in Oso Bay, and fishing from the Gulf of Mexico at Packery Channel or at Bob Hall Pier.

 Wind sports

 The city has one of the highest average wind speeds of coastal cities in North America.
-This, combined with the Bay Front area located along Ocean Drive, makes the city an important destination for wind sports such as kite boarding, wind surfing, kite flying, and sailing.
+This, combined with the Bay Front area located along Ocean Drive, makes the city an important destination for wind sports such as kite boarding, wind surfing, kite flying, wing foiling, and sailing.
 In 1990, Corpus Christi hosted the Windsurfing World Championships.
-In 2018, Corpus Christi hosted the 2018 Youth Sailing World Championships.
+In 2018, Corpus Christi hosted the 2018 Youth Sailing World Championships, and in 2022, the J/24 World Championship.